N-Argyle/js2vcard/README.md

 A small utility to generate a vcard v3 (vcf, contact card) compatible string, for exporting contacts to address books.

 *This tool only supports a few basic vcard properties at the moment.
-I may expand its capabilities in the future time allowing.*
+I may expand its capabilities in the future, time allowing.*

 ### Usage
 ```js